madhawapolkotuwa/ring-buffer-python-and-realtime-graph/README.md

-this is simple real time graph using matplotlib how to run: open the terminal in the file saved direction type
+this is simple real time graph using matplotlib how to run: open the terminal in the file saved direction and type

 python ringBufferGraph.py